Why engage with SMEs?

 A number of VGPB policies and guides refer to engaging with SMEs early in the planning process:

-Governance - goods and services policy (procurement strategy)
+Governance: Goods and services policy (procurement strategy)

-Complexity and capability - goods and services policy (spend and market analysis)
+Complexity and capability: Goods and services policy (spend and market analysis)

-Identifying procurement categories - goods and services procurement guide
+Identifying procurement categories: Goods and services guide

 Tools and support